 Don't let the affordable-sounding minimum repayments trick you either.
 Even if you can meet these each month, they are designed to clear barely any of the debt - meaning the cost of borrowing rockets.
 If you need scaring out of this:

-If you borrowed £3,000 at age 21 and only made the minimum credit card repayments, you'd be 50 before it was clear.
+If you borrowed £3,000 aged 21, and only made the minimum credit card repayments, you'd be 50 before it cleared.

 Don't forget your discount vouchers

-Before you hit the shops, remember to check the Discount Vouchers page.
-This is massive compendium of all the latest printable vouchers, codes and deals open to all.
+Before you hit the shops, remember to check our Discount Vouchers and High Street Sales pages for a massive compendium of all the latest vouchers, codes and deals open to all.

 Don't use payday loans to make ends meet

-High street stores advertising 'payday loans' have sprung up nationwide, promising quick cash loans until you get paid.
-Yet interest rates are exorbitant, and while the actual cost of borrowing once may be manageable, a common trick's to roll debts over from week to week - until it snowballs to epic proportions.
+Payday lenders have sprung up nationwide, promising quick cash loans until you get paid.
+Yet interest rates are exorbitant, and the cost of the debt can easily snowball to epic proportions.

-If you're struggling to make ends meet, instead contact the National Association of Student Money Advisors (NASMA), who will help with some far better alternatives.
+If you're struggling to make ends meet, instead contact your uni's support services team or NASMA representative, who will help with better alternatives.

 Share your tips on the student forum

-Thanks to all the MoneySaving students who emailed in the extra tips below:
+Thanks to all the MoneySaving students who emailed in these extra tips below.

 Kit out your student house using Freecycle

-Website Freecycle prevents perfectly good items from ending up in landfills by giving them to those who need them.
+Freecycle prevents perfectly good items from ending up in landfill by giving them to those who need them.
 It’s dead easy to use and last year I kitted out my house (wardrobe, mirror, energy saving lightbulbs, bedside table).

 Use a car petrol contributions tariff